4_big-mama-thornton.jpg

 2020 Inductee

-A native of Montgomery, Alabama, Willie Mae Thornton’s style was heavily influenced by the gospel music she listed to growing up.
-Her father was a Baptist preacher.
-Her musical education started in the church but continued through her observation of the rhythm-and-blues singers Bessie Smith and Memphis Minnie, whom she deeply admired.
+A native of Montgomery, Alabama, Willie Mae Thornton’s style was heavily influenced by the gospel music she listened to growing up.
+Her father was a Baptist preacher, so her musical education started in the church but continued through her observation of the rhythm-and-blues singers Bessie Smith and Memphis Minnie, whom she deeply admired.